activescott/docker-alternatives/README.md

 2. The ability to **run** OCI-compliant images (with _at least_ host-local networking and ability to tty to running container).
 3. The ability to upload OCI-compliant images to Dockerhub and/or Github or other container registries (lower priority)

+## TODO

+- [ ] checkout [podman]
+- [ ] add example of running a command in a linuxkit image and immediately halting or stopping the image and piping the process exit code to the host.
+- [ ] TODO: Although linuxkit doesn't run OCI containers, it is fundamentally a linux VM with [containerd] and [`ctr`] (I cannot find docs on `ctr` but it is a command that allow dealing with containers on containerd hosts and is in the linuxkit VMs).
+So conceivably we could figure out a way to run OCI images on a linuxkit-vm locally (I _)\_think_ that's effectively what Docker for Mac does).
+  - [ ] add an example of running [img] in a linuxkit container to build a Dockerfile into an [OCI-bundle] and saving the OCI-bundle on the host (e.g. mounted volume).
+See https://github.com/genuinetools/img#running-with-docker
+  - [ ] Add an example of running an oci-bundle on the host within a linuxkit vm

 ## Alternative Exploration

 ### 1. Building